bpwhelan/ASB-Auto-Subs/README.md

 ﻿# ASB Auto Subs

-ASB Auto Subs is a tool for generating subtitles from YouTube videos using a remote Gradio API.
-It monitors the clipboard for YouTube links, downloads the audio, and generates subtitles in `.srt` format.
+ASB Auto Subs is a tool for generating subtitles from YouTube videos using whisper locally, or groq remotely.
+It monitors the clipboard for YouTube links, as well as file path (shift right click "copy as path" on windows), gets the audio, and generates subtitles in `.srt` format.
 The project also integrates with the ASBPlayer WebSocket server for automatically loading subtitles.

 Currently Hard-coded for japanese, but you can change it in `groq_sub_gen/local.py` or `groq_sub_gen/remote.py` to any language you want.

 ## Getting Started